 The locomotive was stripped to the frames and laid on blocks.
 The rear section of the frame was cleaned and painted, but due to changes in personal circumstances for the two owners, progress stopped.
 The frames were then placed on a wagon chassis and parked out of the way until such tine as the work could be restarted.
-In August 2005, a majority shareholding was obtained by Alistair Smith, and restoration to full working order restarted.
-The frames have been moved from their wagon, and placed on blocks under cover in the Rutland Railway Museum yard.
+In August 2005, a majority shareholding was obtained by a new owner, and restoration to full working order restarted.
+The frames were moved from their wagon, and placed on blocks under cover in the Rutland Railway Museum yard.

 The entire frames were taken back to bare metal, primed and painted.
-The horn guides have been removed and have been machined, as have the axle boxes, which have been reassembled with new journal bearings.
-The chassis was expected to be re-wheeled during the summer 2006.
+The horn guides were removed and machined, as have the axle boxes, which were then reassembled with new journal bearings.
+At that time the chassis was expected to be re-wheeled during the summer 2006.

-The timber in the buffer beams was completely rotten and metal sandwich plates either side were badly corroded and bent.
-All new dome headed bolts have been machined and the materials ordered to replace the buffer beams on both ends of the locomotive.
-The tank undersides are badly corroded, and require repair.
+The timber of the buffer beams was completely rotten and metal sandwich plates either side were badly corroded and bent.
+All new dome headed bolts were machined and the materials ordered to replace the buffer beams on both ends of the locomotive.
+The tank undersides were badly corroded, and require repair.
 The cab and bunkers also require attention.
 A number of missing pieces have been located, notably the steam brake cylinder and two correct pattern injectors.
 Buffers to replace the dumb buffers fitted to the rear end have also been procured.

-No time scale has been put on the locomotive returning to service, and progress will continue, so that before long No. 776 will return to traffic in her 1890s condition.
-Further updates were available for a time from Firefly's own webpages, though this has not been updated since 2008, and is not a safe site.
-It would appear from the host's Rocks by Rail website this restoration has, at least for the present, stalled.
+For sometime updates were available for a time from Firefly's own webpages, though this has not been updated since 2008, and is not a safe site.
+It appeared from the host's Rocks by Rail website this restoration then stalled.

 |Builder :-||Andrew Barclay||Date Built :-||1896||Works No. :-||776|